Danish general elections coming up. You might wonder who Lars is?

 The son of a bookkeeper and a stay-at-home mother, he grew up in the town of Græsted on Sjælland in your typical Danish villakvarter with an older sister and a younger brother.

-He is married to Sólrun Løkke Rasmussen, teacher, born on the Faeroe Islands, with whom he has three grown-up children: Bergur, Lisa and Simun.
+He is married to Sólrun Løkke Rasmussen, a teacher who was born on the Faeroe Islands.
+They have three grown-up children: Bergur, Lisa and Simun and are also grandparents.

 He took a law degree from Copenhagen University and worked five years in his own legal consultancy firm.
 But politics became more and more important in his life.